 A story of care across teams and hospitals

-When Michael was born at just 24 weeks, his family began an extraordinary journey through our neonatal and paediatric intensive care units.
-Here, his mother reflects on the care, compassion and support they both received across multiple teams — and how those experiences inspired her to write Twenty-four + One, a book honouring Michael’s fight for life and the people who helped him survive.
+When Michael was born at just 24 weeks, his family began an extraordinary journey through our neonatal intensive care unit.
+Here, his mother reflects on the care, compassion and support they both received across multiple teams — and how those experiences inspired her to write a book honouring Michael’s fight for life and the people who helped him survive.

 You and Michael received care across multiple teams, including obstetrics, neonatal and paediatrics.
 What stood out to you most?